gelilaa/acme-web-design/development-strategy.md

 ### HTML

-- Create about.html templet
+- Create about.html template
-- Copy paste the header, footer ,newsletter from index.html
-- Add section element
-- Add aside input form for getting a quote and send button.
+- Create Service Packages
+- Create quotation request box .

 ### CSS
-- Re-use the side bar id, and the dark and button_1  global classes
-- Add extra . quote class to style the input

-### 8-touch ups
-This branch is created from the 7-services branch to add extra touch-ups to make the whole website responsive and is merged to the master branch.
+-Add styling on new elements

+## Finishing Touches
+    1. Add another branch named `8-touchups` from the branch `7-services`to Start the responsive design, then merge it!
+    2. Next, validate the code to check for any last mistakes, fix it.
+    3. complete README on master.